rchain/perf-harness/Readme.md

        HUBOT_DISCORD_TOKEN

-   Set this to token of a Discord bot you've created.
+   Set this to token of a [Discord bot you've created](https://discordapp.com/developers/applications/).
+The token is located under the 'Bots' tab.

+   Also, you will want to add the Discord bot to your server by following the link: `https://discordapp.com/api/oauth2/authorize?client_id=<CLIENT_ID>&scope=bot&permissions=1` where the `<CLIENT_ID>` is copied over from `https://discordapp.com/developers/applications/` .

 6. Start the Hubot: